ctfle/lite/README.md

 your machine.
 If the system is large, this can be profitable since every time evolution step requires many (independent) diagonalizations (For details check out our [recent work](https://arxiv.org/pdf/2310.06036)).

-mpi4py limits the amount of data scattered.
-This translates into maximum size of operators: the maximum operators size $L$ depends on $max_l $ as $L < 2^{25-max_l}/N_{\mathrm{CPU}}$ where $ N_{\mathrm{CPU}}$ is the number of independent mpi processes.
-This limitation originates from internal size constrains in mpi4py for scattering data among independent CPUs

-### Multithreading
-Many internal routines allow for mutli-threading to speed up calculations.
-To enable multi-threading add
+Many internal routines allow for multithreading to speed up calculations.
+To enable multithreading add
 ```python
 import os
 os.environ["OMP_NUM_THREADS"] = "MY_NUMBER_OF_THREADS"